karstenw/nodebox-pyobjc/README.md

 Latest changes
 --------------

-2017-08-14 Version 1.9.27 Repackaging: scipy, matplotlib, sklearn, pandas, sympy, pattern moved to a separate archive file which can be downloaded.
+2017-08-14 Version 1.9.27 Repackaging: scipy, matplotlib, sklearn, sympy, pattern moved to a separate archive file which can be downloaded.
 The folders were removed from the `Library` repository.
 These are compiled packages. numpy has made it back into the app.
 I hope this configuration tango is over...

 2017-08-05 Version 1.9.26 New functions: `say(txt, voice)`, `voices()` and `voiceattributes( voice )`.
 Extended var behaviour (handler) for `NUMBER`, `TEXT`, `BOOLEAN` and `BUTTON`.
-Added scikit-learn, pandas and pattern to Library.
+Added scikit-learn and pattern to Library.

 #### ATTENTION: scikit-learn does not run on 10.6. ####